Dlouhomilov

 Dlouhomilov (Lomigsdorf) is a municipality and village in Šumperk District in the Olomouc Region of the Czech Republic.
 It has about 500 inhabitants.
-The historic centre is well preserved and is protected by law as a village monument zone.
+The historic centre is well preserved and is protected as a village monument zone.

 Dlouhomilov lies approximately 7 km south of Šumperk, 40 km north-west of Olomouc, and 185 km east of Prague.

-Administrative parts
+Administrative division

-The village of Benkov is an administrative part of Dlouhomilov.
+Dlouhomilov consists of two municipal parts (in brackets population according to the 2021 census):